 This press release contains certain non-GAAP financial measures, such as our references to adjusted annualized run rate cost savings and pre-tax income excluding income statement notables.
 We believe these non-GAAP financial measures provide a useful supplement to discussions and analysis of our financial condition.
 We believe these non-GAAP financial measures provide an alternative way to view certain aspects of our business that is instructive.
 Below, we present supplemental information (including reconciliations) relating to certain illustrative adjustments to GAAP expenses, and pre-tax income (loss).
 We believe this information is instructive as an alternative way to view certain aspects of our business.
 In addition, management believes that these presentations may assist investors with understanding and evaluating our cost re-engineering efforts and other initiatives to drive improved financial performance.
-However, the adjustments we make to GAAP expenses and pre-tax income (loss) should not be analyzed in isolation or as a substitute to analysis of our GAAP expenses and pre-tax income (loss).
-There are certain limitations to the analytical usefulness of the adjustments we make to GAAP expenses and pre-tax income (loss) and, accordingly, we rely primarily on our GAAP results and use these adjustments only for purposes of supplemental analysis.
+However, the adjustments we make to GAAP expenses and pre-tax income (loss).
+There are certain limitations to the analytical usefulness of the adjustments we make to GAAP expenses and pre-tax income (loss).
 For example, annualization of amounts relevant to one quarter may or may not be a good indicator of the relevant full year amount due to facts or circumstances impacting the quarter or the three subsequent quarters, among other factors.
 Non-GAAP financial measures should be viewed in addition to, and not as an alternative for, Ocwen's reported results under accounting principles generally accepted in the United States.
 Other companies may use non-GAAP financial measures with the same or similar titles that are calculated differently to our non-GAAP financial measures.
 As a result, comparability may be limited.
-Readers are cautioned not to place undue reliance on ana
+Readers are cautioned not to place undue reliance on analysis of the adjustments we make to GAAP expenses.